-All of the project’s activities focus on the end goals of improving child nutrition, food security, and soil fertility, with an emphasis on community-based, participatory methods.
-Seed distribution and training for new participants and annual field days are project activities in common with other agricultural projects.
-The project has also, however, integrated several activities to promote agricultural, nutritional and social practices which differ from other agricultural programs.
-The following are the project’s current key activities:
+All of SFHC’s activities focus on the end goals of improving child nutrition, equity, food security, and soil fertility, with an emphasis on community-based, participatory methods.
+We have intentionally integrated several activities to promote agricultural, nutritional and social practices, which differ from other agricultural programs.
+The following are key components of our approach and our activities.

 - Seed Distribution: Each year, as funding permits, farmers can gain access to a range of diverse seeds.
 Farmers are selected based on food security ranking (low food security households are selected first), interest and farming ability.
 Farmers are given seed on loan, with the expectation that they will contribute seed at the end of the season to grow the SFHC seed bank.
 Seeds include a range of legumes (pigeonpea, cowpea, groundnut, bean and soybean), indigenous grains (sorghum, finger millet), roots and tubers.

 - Legumes and Indigenous Crop Integration:Â SFHC emphasizes the importance of legume intensification for soil fertility, and also promotes the adoption of indigenous crop species such as finger millet and sorghum.

 - New Participant Agroecological Training: SFHC provides training on agroecological practices, including intercropping, compost making, crop diversification, agroforestry and botanical sprays to new member farmers.
 An average of 400 farmers have joined annually since 2000.